 To make the most of your retirement years, it’s important that you start saving now.
 Social Security may only cover about 20% of your retirement income, and personal savings will be required to meet your remaining needs.
 Every month, you should invest a portion of your income in your future, even if it’s only a few dollars.
 As your retirement age gets closer, you can set aside a higher percentage of your income for retirement in a tax-advantaged plan.
-The earlier you start, the more you will enjoy the benefits of compounding interest.
-And as safe as your money would be in a piggy bank or under your mattress, investing your funds will allow you to do much more with your retirement years.
+The earlier you start, the more likely you will enjoy the benefits of compounding.
+And as safe as your money would be in a piggy bank or under your mattress, investing your funds could allow you to do much more with your retirement years.

 Also, make sure you understand the Social Security and Medicare benefits that you will receive after retirement.
 Contact the Social Security Administration to receive a printout of your account which will show you how much you can expect to receive after retirement.

 - Use the Retirement Planner calculator to help create your retirement strategy.

 - Use the Retirement Pension Planner calculator to include pension income in your retirement strategy.